‘We know the pain’: Australia confronts police racism toward first inhabitants

 "A healthy culture has emerged where if a complaint is made, it is investigated thoroughly," he said in an interview.
 "If an individual officer has overstepped that mark, used excessive force, there is an appetite to impose sanctions."

-In February, a police officer in Western Australia state was charged with murder over the shooting of Joyce Clarke, a 29-year-old Aborigine who got into an argument with police officers when they were called to her home last September.
+In February, a police officer in Western Australia state was charged with murder in the shooting of Joyce Clarke, a 29-year-old Aborigine who got into an argument with police officers when they were called to her home last September.

 Clarke, who was brandishing a knife when eight police officers arrived, had a tragic family history common in some Aboriginal communities.
-Born to an alcoholic mother who adopted her out, Clarke started drinking alcohol at seven and tried to take her own life at 12, according to court records.
+Born to an alcoholic mother who gave her up for adoption, Clarke started drinking alcohol at 7 years of age and tried to take her own life at 12, according to court records.

-The response to her death was a watershed.
-It was the first time in nearly 40 years a police officer in the state had been charged over the death of an Aboriginal person, according to the National Justice Project, a legal charity.
+The response to her killing was a watershed.
+It was the first time in nearly 40 years that a police officer in the state had been charged in the death of an Aboriginal person, according to the National Justice Project, a legal charity.
 The courts have suppressed the policeman's identity to protect his family from reprisals.

-Criminal defense lawyers acknowledge that police departments have introduced policies designed to protect black people from what they call aggressive policing, but say they aren't doing enough to stop extreme force and harassment.
+Criminal defense lawyers acknowledge that police departments have introduced policies designed to protect black people from what they call aggressive policing, but they say the measures are not sufficient to stop extreme force and harassment.

-In 2018 a 16-year-old Aboriginal boy was forced to strip, from the waist down, and squat in a police station garage by patrolmen looking for marijuana.
+In 2018, a 16-year-old Aboriginal boy was forced to strip from the waist down and squat in a police station garage by patrolmen looking for marijuana.

 The New South Wales Law Enforcement Conduct Commission last month said the strip search was illegal because the boy's parents were not present — a point the teenager made at the time.

-"We don't need to look to America to see the consequences of systemic discrimination," said Karly Warner, the chief executive of the state's Aboriginal Legal Service, in an interview.
+"We don't need to look to America to see the consequences of systemic discrimination," Karly Warner, chief executive of the state's Aboriginal Legal Service, said in an interview.
 "We see it here."

-In Sydney, the family of the teenager pushed over by a policeman this week have asked for assault charges to be filed against him, and said they will pursue a private prosecution if the police don't.
+In Sydney, the family of the teenager pushed over by a policeman this week have asked for assault charges to be filed against the officer, who has not been named publicly.
+They said they will pursue a private prosecution if the police do not file charges.

-"We know the pain that black America is feeling in the wake of George Floyd's death, because we feel it too," the boy's family said in a statement issued on condition of anonymity to protect their privacy.
+"We know the pain that black America is feeling in the wake of George Floyd's death, because we feel it too," the boy's family said in a statement issued on the condition of anonymity to protect their privacy.

 "We live in constant fear that we're going to be abused and harassed by police, and the police get away with it.
 It's normalized and that's wrong.
 We shouldn't have to live like that."

-The young policeman, who has been taken off street duties, was having a "bad day," according to the chief of police, Mick Fuller.
+The young police officer, who has been taken off street duties, was having a "bad day," according to the chief of police, Mick Fuller.

 "I totally accept that officers need to show restraint," Fuller said on Sydney radio station 2GB.
 "There were probably other ways the officer could have dealt with that matter, there is no doubt."